NicholasSynovic/LUC-SSL-Website/_pages/about.md

 # Software and Systems Research Laboratory {#ssl}

 ## > Hello World

+We are in the process of migrating our web site.
+If for any reason you are looking for something, please see [the Old SSL web site](https://loyolachicagocs.github.io/ssl/).

 Thank you for checking out the Software and Systems Laboratory (SSL) website.
 We are a research laboratory based in the [Computer Science Department at Loyola University Chicago](https://www.luc.edu/cs).